rails/rails/guides/source/testing.md

 end
 ```

-Now you should get a connection to remote browser.
+Now you should get a connection to the remote browser.

 ```bash
 $ SELENIUM_REMOTE_URL=http://localhost:4444/wd/hub bin/rails test:system
 ```

-If your application in test is running remote too, e.g. Docker container,
+If your application in test is running remote too, e.g. within a Docker container,
 Capybara needs more input about how to
 [call remote servers](https://github.com/teamcapybara/capybara#calling-remote-servers).